-Even if I give away the bottles, they still seem to accumulate.
-Much like key chains in the junk drawer.
+Even if I give away the bottles, they still seem to accumulate, much like key chains in the junk drawer.

 I use sports drink bottles for hiking and backpacking.
 The only use I have for these water bottles (or than winter trips) up until last year was transporting pre-scrambled eggs on hut trips or while camping.

 Then one day last early Spring, Dad sent me a link to something along the lines of “50 Life Hacks for camping“.
 Most of the tips I did not use.
 Even when car camping, the Mrs and I like to go somewhere remote and usually off-season.
-The tips for camping were for a different type of camping than what we prefer to do.
+The suggestions for camping were for a different type of camping than what we prefer to do.

 One tip immediately stood out, however: Fill water bottles, freeze, use in place of ice.